m9brady/SMP_to_CSV/README.md

 ### Option B: Interactively processing PNT files

-You should now be able to import the SMP class in a python interpreter or script using the following:
+After installing `snowmicrotoolset` you should now be able to import the SMP class in a python interpreter or script using the following:
 ```
 >>> from snowmicrotoolset import SMP
 >>> p = SMP('path/to/pnt_file.pnt')